Department of Health

 The most at-risk product is sodium chloride 0.9% 100mL bags.

-The Clinical Advisory Group, led by Safer Care Victoria, has developed recommended conservation strategies.
+• The Clinical Advisory Group, led by Safer Care Victoria, developed the recommended conservation strategies detailed here.

 IV fluids are used for 3 main purposes: